 So, start with a deep understanding of “why” you want to see the change or improvement and what change or improvement you want to see.
 Make certain it is congruent with what you deeply believe.
 Then, understand and follow these guidelines.

-- If you make a rule or design a process, follow it, until you decide to change it.
+Until you decide to change it, follow the rules that you lay out.
 Why would employees follow the rules if the rule makers don’t?

-- Build commitment to your organization’s big goal.
-(You do have a big, overarching goal, don’t you?)
+You do have a big, overarching goal, don’t you?
 Other than to make money, why does your organization exist?